leoloso/leoloso.com/src/posts/graphql-query-in-a-single-line.md

 ### Ta daaaa

 That seems promising, right!?
 What do you think?
-If you like it, please give [my repo](https://github.com/getpop/field-query) a star ⭐️😀.
+If you like it, check [the repo](https://github.com/getpop/field-query) for more info.

 Thanks for reading!